-Generally polymers are plastics,rubbers – usually insulators but can be blended with conductive or magnetic material.
-Most plastics are easily laser cut – uses include gaskets, high frequency stripline circuits, microwave circuit noise reduction.
+Generally, polymers are plastics and rubbers.
+They are usually insulators.
+However, they can be blended with conductive or magnetic material.
+Most plastics are easily laser cut.
+Applications include gaskets, high frequency stripline circuits, and microwave circuit noise reduction.
 Polymers are used regularly in microwave applications.
-Laser cutting polymers avoids the problems punching or mechanical routing cause due to the softness of plastics or embedded glass fibers.
+Laser cutting polymers avoids the problems punching or mechanical routing can cause due to the softness of plastics or embedded glass fibers.

 Metal foils .001” (.025mm) thick to plates .060” (1.5mm) can be processed at Accu-Tech – depending on composition.
-Metals are often structural, as in fixtures, but can be particle filters, electronic noise filters, heat sinks.
+Metals are often structural, as in fixtures, but they can be particle filters, electronic noise filters, as well as heat sinks.

 Common metals for laser processing include: copper, aluminum, nitinol, silver, solders (including AuGe), Nanofoils, stainless steels, nickel, brass, bronze, tungsten, titanium.

 Many high performance composites are fair game for Laser processing, from aluminum-silicon alloy (CE6) to FR4 to carbon/carbon fiber.
 Composites are often favored for their light weight properties.

 Accu-Tech maintains a stockroom of raw materials that are commonly used by our customers as a convenience and to reduce job turnaround times.

 - 92%, 96%, and 99% alumina ceramics in thicknesses from .010” to .060”